Aatinl/cursor-0..45x-free-/readme.md

 If you find that Cursor automatically reverts the data back to its original state (i.e., your fake data is lost), repeat step 3 and restart again.

 ### 🚀 Notes:
--Version: Tested on 0.44.11 (not verified for 0.45.x).
+-Version: Tested on 0.44.11 (not verified for 0.45.x).\n
--Environment: Windows 11.
+-Environment: Windows 11.\n
--Account Status: Make sure you're logged into your Cursor account while performing the steps (this hasn't been verified, and it might work without logging in).
+-Account Status: Make sure you're logged into your Cursor account while performing the steps (this hasn't been verified, and it might work without logging in).\n

 ## 中文版